 - Never snap or force the floss, as this may cut or bruise delicate gum tissue

 - Use clean sections of floss as you move from tooth to tooth

 - To remove the floss, use the same back-and-forth motion to bring the floss up and away from the teeth

 Flossing tips video from Australian Dental Association

-What is the best time to clean between your teeth- before or after brushing?
+When is the best time to clean in between your teeth- before or after brushing?

 It does not matter when you do it.
 Choose a time of the day when you can spare a couple of minutes for flossing.
 Brushing your teeth with a fluoride toothpaste and then flossing is what our dentists recommend.
 Children need to clean between their teeth too, start as soon as your child has two teeth that touch.
 Because cleaning between teeth demands more manual dextertity than very young children have, children are not usually able to do a thorough job on their own until age 10 or 11.

 WHAT IS A FISSURE SEALANT?